Lisa Boattin

-Lisa Boattin (born 3 May 1997) is an Italian professional footballer who plays as a left back for Serie A club Juventus FC and the Italy women's national team.
+Lisa Boattin (born 3 May 1997) is an Italian professional footballer who plays as a left back for Houston Dash of the National Women's Soccer League (NWSL) and the Italy national team.

 Club career

+Boattin made her club debut in 2011 for Venezia.
+For the next season, she was transferred to Graphistudio Pordenone.
+In July 2014, Boattin signed for Brescia.